Lord of the ring Marvelous Marvin Hagler dead at 66

 One of the great middleweights in boxing history, Marvelous Marvin Hagler has died at the age of 66. .

+“Today unfortunately my beloved husband Marvelous Marvin passed away unexpectedly at his home here in New Hampshire.”

-Hagler fought on boxing’s biggest stages against its biggest names, as he, Leonard, Hearns and Roberto Duran dominated the middleweight classes during a golden time for boxing in the 1980s.
+Hagler fought on boxing’s biggest stages against its biggest names, as he, Sugar Ray Leonard, Thomas Hearns and Roberto Duran dominated the middleweight classes during a golden time for boxing in the 1980s.

 Quiet with a brooding public persona, Hagler fought 67 times over 14 years as a pro, finishing 62-3-2 with 52 knockouts.